 My decision maker acknowledges that her baseline model can only approximate her environment, so, rather than using a single model, she considers a set of alternatives that are difficult to distinguish from the baseline.
 Seeking a decision rule that is robust to these alternative models, she ends up discovering a worst-case model to which she responds optimally.
 Being a probability distribution that justifies the robust decision rule as a best response to beliefs, this worst-case model can be interpreted as the decision maker's subjective belief.
 Hansen and Sargent (2001) represent a set of models as a collection of likelihood ratios whose relative entropies with respect to a baseline are bounded by a single parameter encoding the decision maker's desired degree of robustness.
-Hansen et al. (forthcoming) refine this setting by introducing a new object, ξ , a nonnegative state dependent function, meant to guarantee that certain parametric models are included in the set.
-Twisting the set toward particular parametric alternatives embodies structured uncertainty, which expresses that the decision maker is concerned about particular misspecifications among many others.
+Hansen et al. (2020) refine this setting by introducing a new object, ξ , a nonnegative state dependent function, meant to guarantee that certain parametric models are included in the set.
+Twisting the set toward parametric alternatives embodies the decision maker's parameter uncertainty.